nicholas-moger/CDM-Resources/GetStartedNow/EnvironmentSetup/Windows/DRR_BUILD_ENVIRONMENT_README_WINDOWS.md

 ## Notes

-- All installations should be done with Administrator privileges
+- Java and Maven installations may require Administrator privileges
+- Node.js installation typically does not require admin privileges
 - Restart your terminal/IDE after installation to ensure environment variables are loaded
-- The automated script requires PowerShell execution policy to allow script execution
+- The helper script does not require PowerShell execution policy changes
 - Internet connection is required for downloading the installation packages

 ## Support